AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 some floating point type and it will specify the number of decimal digits.

-If instead we tried to match that formal with some actual that is an integer type, or an array type |mdash| anything other than a floating-point type |mdash| the compiler will reject the instantiation.
+If instead we try to match that formal with some actual that is anything other than a floating-point type the compiler will reject the instantiation.
-Therefore, within the generic body, the implementation code can be written with the assurance that the characteristics and capabilities required of the type will actually be available.
-That's the Contract Model in full: the requirements are a matter of the generic unit's purpose and implementation, so the formal types reflect those requirements and the compiler ensures they will be met.
+Therefore, within the generic body, the implementation code can be written with the assurance that the characteristics and capabilities required of a floating point type will be available.
+That's the Contract Model in full: the requirements are a matter of the generic unit's purpose and implementation, so the formal parameters reflect those requirements and the compiler ensures they will be met.

 Some generic units, though, do not require specifically numeric actual